Practical 9: Selecting Data

 2. FROM the following tables (it doesn’t really matter if the tables are on this line or the next for legibility)

-3. <table 1 from parquet> as n (we now refer to the data from this table using the prefix n.; e.g. n.Total)
+3. <table 1 from parquet> as n (we can now refer to the data from this table using the ‘alias’ n.; e.g. n.Total)

-5. <table 2 from csv> as m (we now refer to the data from this table using the prefix m.; e.g. m.geometry)
+5. <table 2 from csv> as m (we now refer to the data from this table using the alias m.; e.g. m.geometry)

-6. ON <left table matching column> = <right table matching column> (here, the unusual thin is the double-quotes around the column name required to deal with the fact that the label contains spaces).
+6. ON <left table matching column> = <right table matching column> (here, the unusual thing is the double-quotes around the column name required to deal with the fact that the name contains spaces).

 Notice how there are parallels between even quite different languages here: if you have spaces or special characters or whatever in your column name then you’re going to need to handle that a little differently, and if you have two tables to join you have a left (aka first) one and a right (aka second) one and the order matters.